Welcome to Iceland

 Established in 1944, the Republic of Iceland joined the European Free Trade Association (EFTA) in 1970 and signed a bilateral Free Trade Agreement with the European Communities in 1972.
 In 1994, Iceland became fully integrated into the European single market when it joined the European Economic Area (EEA).

-Visit IcelandIceland is a unique destination that offers pristine nature, breathtaking landscapes and vibrant culture.
-Discover everything Iceland has to offer, plan your stay and book your tours using Visit Iceland, the official travel information site for Iceland.
+Inspired by IcelandIceland is a unique destination that offers pristine nature, breathtaking landscapes and vibrant culture.
+Discover everything Iceland has to offer, plan your stay and book your tours using Inspired by Iceland, the official travel information site for Iceland.

 Icelandic CultureIcelandic culture is deeply rooted in ancient heritage.
 Literature has always been the cornerstone of Icelandic culture, from the ancient Sagas, to the works of the Nobel Laurate, Halldór Laxness, but all forms of arts are thriving in Iceland, from film and music to design and fine arts.